Dr. Nick Wilson, Associate Professor, University of North Dakota

 Nicholas D. Wilson is an Associate Professor of Aviation at the University of North Dakota (UND).
 Nick holds a BBA in Aviation Management (2006), a BA in French (2006) from UND and received his MBA from Bethel University in St. Paul, MN in 2012.
-Nick is nearing completion of his PhD in Educational Foundations and Research, anticipated to complete in 2021.
+Nick completed his PhD in Educational Foundations and Research in 2021.

 While in the aviation industry, Nick worked for Northwest Airlines as a Manager of Customer Service, Airport Operations as well as Northwest/Delta Air Lines as a Sr. Flight Training Procedures Instructor on the Airbus A320, where he supported significant transition of A320 flight operations training during the merger between those two companies.
 He also applied his MBA and aircraft systems knowledge while working for UTC Aerospace Systems in business development on subsystems for Airbus and Boeing commercial aircraft, including certain high program value, long-horizon projects.
 Nick also worked at Endeavor Air in flight operations training prior to returning to UND in 2014.

 Nick’s research experience includes such human factors topics as fatigue risk mitigation, cognitive workload during flight, and student motivation relating to aircraft systems knowledge acquisition.
 Nick continues to investigate other cutting-edge research initiatives within aviation and airline operations.